TakaYuPP/qubic-stateFile-migration-QEarn-SC--tool/README.md

-This is the tool to convert only the state file of QEarn SC.
+This is the migration tool to convert only the state file of QEarn SC.

 How to work this tool
 Please make the build file using cmake(you need to install the cmake in your PC. please download in here(https://cmake.org/download/)).